pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

 <function>pycom.nvs_set(key, value)</function>

 Set the value of the specified key in the NVRAM memory area of the external flash.
-Data sored here is preserved across resets and power cycles.
+Data stored here is preserved across resets and power cycles.
 Value can only take 32-bit integers at the moment.
 Example:

 ```python
 import pycom